MUD-GAMES/MUD.5/README.md

-[Mud5](http://mud5games.herokuapp.com/login) was created during our Computer Science's Build Week with 4 developers. the front-end was built using Vanilla Javascript or Plain JavaScript and SASS.
+[Mud5](http://mud5games.herokuapp.com/login) was created during our Computer Science's Build Week with 4 developers.
+The front-end was built using Vanilla Javascript or Plain JavaScript, SASS and canvas.
 The backend was built using Python and Django framework

 ### Team